 Our staff includes a part-time director, and four part-time staff, who all wear many hats, though each has his or her special area of expertise.

-Annemarie Kromhout – Assistant Director
+Annemarie Kromhout – Interim Director

 Doreen Judge – Librarian

 Stacie Linkle – Librarian and children’s programs